 Two of Bergen’s nickname are the “Heart of the fjords” and “the city between the seven mountains”.
 Bergen is a perfect starting point for fjord excursions as it is located between the 2 biggest fjords in Norway – the Hardangerfjord and the Sognefjord.
 See our road trip itinerary of the Norvegian fjords in a dedicated post.

-We read that it is usually wise to pack an umbrella due to Bergen’s temperate climate.
+We read that you should always pack an umbrella due to Bergen’s temperate climate.
 Few cities in the world are prouder of having 200 days of rain per year than Bergen.
-But of course the weather is not always too bad.
-We were really lucky because it was sunny during all our stay in Bergen.
+Luckily the weather is not always so bad!
+Surprisingly we enjoyed a sunny stay in Bergen :).

-Mount Fløyen – A spectacular view of the city
+- Enjoy a spectacular view of the city from the Mount Fløyen

 Finding a lookout is one of my favourite thing to do when I discover a new city.
 Climbing the Mount Fløyen was one of our top things to do in Bergen.
 What a memorable view at the top!
 This panoramic view of the city center rewarded us from the hike to the top :).

 How to get there?

 There are 2 ways to get up to the Mount Fløyen.
 Hence, if climbing is not for you, no worries as you can take the Fløibanen funicular up to the top and you will be there in less than 6 minutes.

 However, if you are not in a hurry, we suggest that you don’t pay for the funicular.
 This hike to the top of Mount Fløyen starts in the city center close to the Fish Market and the world famous Bryggen.
 The walk is only about 1 hour or even less if you are fit.
 It took us 45 minutes.
 There are people all around the trail so it is very easy to find your way up.
 The top of Mount Fløyen is 320 meters above sea level (1050 ft), so the hike elevation is around 300 meters.
 As a reward we just enjoyed the view with an ice-cream :).